tramitit/guides/en/portugal/request_for_document_certification.md

 categories:
 - Portugal
 date: '2024-06-07'
-description: Learn about the process, necessary documents, and providers for document certification.
-Helpful for immigration, study abroad, and legal transactions.
+description: Learn about document certification for legal recognition abroad.
+Steps, required documents, and who needs it are all detailed in one concise guide.
 draft: false
-meta_title: 'Document Certification: Procedure, Required Docs & Providers'
+meta_title: 'Document Certification: Ensuring Authenticity for Legal Use'
-title: 'Document Certification: Procedure, Required Docs & Providers'
+title: 'Document Certification: Ensuring Authenticity for Legal Use'
 translationKey: portugal-request_for_document_certification
 ---

 ## Description
 ### What is it?